AdamFHolt/adamfholt.github.io/_pages/research.md

 <hr>
 <p style="padding-top:5px">
 We use geodynamic modeling, in conjunction with geological and geophysical observations, to investigate the mechanics of deformation at plate boundaries, within plates, and in the underlying mantle.
-Our main current research avenues are summarized below, and the image carousal highlights a selection of our recent projects.
+Our main current research avenues are summarized below, and the image carousal at the bottom highlights a selection of our recent projects.
 </p>
 <hr>
 <p style="padding-top:5px">